MicrosoftDocs/power-automate-docs/articles/teams/use-flows-power-apps-app.md

 ---
-title: Use flows with the Power Apps app in Teams | Microsoft Docs
+title: Create flows with the Power Apps app in Teams | Microsoft Docs
-description: Use flows from within the Power Apps app in Teams.
+description: Create flows from within the Power Apps app in Teams.
 author: msftman
 manager: kvivek
 ms.service: flow